LukePappa/Ourism/text.md

-Attune to the divine essence of existence through contemplative prayer.
+God is the divine essence of existence.
+Attunement to God through contemplative prayer is one's true purpose.